-Nicotine is toxic to aquatic organisms and can cause long-term adverse effects in water bodies and water courses.
-The most abundant litter on Finnish beaches is cigarette butts, and in 2023 nicotine pouches were already among the five most common types of litter found on beaches, despite the fact that the sale of nicotine pouches was not liberalised until April
+Nicotine is toxic to aquatic organisms and can cause long-term adverse effects in watercourses.
+The most abundant litter on Finnish beaches is cigarette butts, and in 2023 nicotine pouches were already among the five most common types of litter found on beaches, despite the fact that the sale of nicotine pouches was not liberalised until April 2023.
+The possible increase in the use of nicotine pouches as a result of the changes proposed in the Proposal can therefore be harmful to watercourses and their organisms.